rohrerj/scion/doc/dev/design/FABRID.rst

 .. image:: fig/FABRID/FABRIDActivation.png

-If the router supports FABRID and the SCION packet contains the FABRID HBH extension, the router is going to verify the correctness of the current FABRID Hop-validation-field using either the AS-to-AS or AS-to-Host DRKey and verifies whether the encrypted policy index matches a valid FABRID policy.
+If the router supports FABRID and the SCION packet contains the FABRID HBH extension, the router is going to verify the correctness of the current FABRID hop validation field using either the AS-to-AS or AS-to-Host DRKey and verifies whether the encrypted policy index matches a valid FABRID policy.
-If this is the case, the router will update the FABRID HVF to HVFVerified, see the :ref:`Header fields computation <fabrid-formulas>`, and route the packet over an intra-AS path matching the provided FABRID policy.
+If this is the case, the router will update the FABRID HVF to HVFVerified, (see the :ref:`Header fields computation <fabrid-formulas>`), and route the packet over an intra-AS path matching the provided FABRID policy.
 All intra-AS paths are configured by the AS operator, and are provided to the border routers by the local control service.

 Processing at the endhost
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To be able to send a FABRID packet, the endhost has to choose a path that supports its path and policy constraints.
+To send a FABRID packet, the endhost has to choose a path that supports its path and policy constraints.
 A detailed explanation on how endhost applications can find such paths is given in the section :ref:`Exposing policies to the end hosts <endhost_policy_selection>`.
 Once a path has been found, with specific policies for each hop in the path, the path and an array containing one policy per hop is given to the FABRID snet implementation.
 The snet implementation then constructs the FABRID packet by automatically requesting the necessary DRKeys and computing the hop validation fields.